makovstanislav/blog/posts/2022-05-14-creating-first-application.md

 Your first Scala 3 application has been run successfully.

-To run your program, you should always start sbt server once (by ```sbt``` command), and then type ```run``` command (for each running).
+For running your program, you should always start sbt server once (by ```sbt``` command), and then type ```run``` command (for each running).
 This is because VS Code doesn't know how to handle Scala projects.
 So it is safe to say that Sbt acts as a coordinator of Scala development environment.